 Most modules have and even number of P-type and N-type dice and one of each, sharing an electrical interconnection, is known as, "a couple."
 The above module would be described as an 11-couple module.

 While both P-type and N-type materials are alloys of Bismuth and Tellurium, both have different free electron densities at the same temperature.
 P-type dice are composed of material having a deficiency of electrons while N-type has an excess of electrons.
 As current (Amperage) flows up and down through the module it attempts to establish a new equilibrium within the materials.
 The current treats the P-type material as a hot junction needing to be cooled and the N-type as a cold junction needing to be heated.
 Since the material is actually at the same temperature, the result is that the hot-side becomes hotter while the cold-side becomes colder.
 The direction of the current will determine if a particular die will cool down or heat up.
 In short, reversing the polarity will switch the hot and cold sides.

 Leads to the modules are attached to pads on the hot-side ceramic.
 If the module is sealed you can determine the hot-side without applying power.
 With the module on a flat surface, point the leads toward you with the positive lead, usually in red wire insulation, on the right.
 The bottom surface will be the hot-side.

 Material researchers are investigating the use of other materials to improve the efficiency of thermoelectric modules but Bismuth Telluride remains the most economical material for cooling modules used in ambient temperature applications.
 However, at low temperature (around minus 110 degrees Celsius) this material stops becoming a semiconductor and performance is severely diminished.
-Typically, the highest temperature that modules can operate is the melting point of the solder inside, usually + 150 or 200 °C (302 or 392 °F).
+Typically, the highest temperature that modules can operate is about 30 °C below the melting point of the solder inside, usually + 150 or 200 °C (302 or 392 °F).